 Try this: Do a sheet mask

 Is there anything more relaxing than chilling on the lounge in a sheet mask with a cup of tea?
 Not only is it great for your skin, it’s a quick and affordable way to practice self-care.
-Unfortunately, many sheet masks are packed with chemicals and tested on animals.
-That’s why we’re currently obsessed with Blaq activated charcoal masks and Trefiel masks.
-They’re cruelty-free, plant-based and feel amazing on your skin.
+We’re currently obsessed with the Transformazing serum-drenched sheet mask by Go-To Skincare which contains Kakadu Plum as one of its main ingredients.

 Try this: Take yourself to lunch